7 Min Read

 On the other hand, mission-critical data—such as financial data needed for accounts payable and receivable, or data required for regulatory compliance—should be assigned much tighter RPOs and RTOs so as to minimize disruption.
 This could mean having frequent backups of this information, or even going as far as to set up a BC plan with a backup production server to take over for the main server in case of a disaster.

 Step 5: Find a Remote Data Storage Solution

 When your business is hit with a disaster that wipes out your primary data storage solution, that data may be lost forever if you don’t have some kind of remote backup.

 However, physical media backups, while slower and more cumbersome to deploy, are also easier to isolate from infected systems by keeping them offline until they’re needed.
-This makes them less likely to be corrupted by ransomware malware and the like than auto-updating cloud storage.
+This makes them less likely to be corrupted by ransomware and other malware than auto-updating cloud storage.